IT service management (ITSM) is increasingly important in today’s — and tomorrow’s — digital world.

 - The complexity and time required for implementation

-The good news is that now is the perfect time to build buy-in and support for ITSM across your organization.
-Industry changes brought about by the COVID-19 pandemic and widespread market uncertainty have accelerated digital transformation initiatives, making resilient ITSM practices more important than ever.
+The good news is that now is the perfect time to build buy-in and support for ITSM automation across your organization.
+Industry changes brought about by the COVID-19 pandemic and widespread market uncertainty have accelerated digital transformation initiatives, making resilient ITSM practices — especially those automated — more important than ever.

 For one thing, the widespread shift to remote work has increased security vulnerabilities.
 Businesses need to take new measures to address complex ITSM requirements across distributed teams.